Q&A: Why wiping of Georgia elections server matters

 HOW DID THE ASSOCIATED PRESS LEARN OF THE DATA DESTRUCTION?

-It obtained a Sept.
+It obtained an Oct.
 18 email written by an assistant state attorney general to lawyers in the case.
 The AP also was given 180 pages of email exchanges of election administrators obtained in an open records request.
 The documents confirmed the irretrievable deletion not just of the main server but also of two backups on Aug.
 9.

 WHO ORDERED THE SERVER WIPED?